NorthenYR/StudyBug/README.md

 StudyBug Academic Planner also provides a rich set of course-management and time-management features, including:

-- The application will generate a suggested weekly study plan in order to help students decide what they should study, when and for how long based on their schedule and assignment priority/difficulty.
-This can be automatically added to the calendar and to-do list.
 - Users will also be able to access the degree planning section from the Dashboard where they can track and view the progress of their entire degree

 ### Why StudyBug?